Burundi National Radio and Television

 Burundi National Radio and Television, also known as the National Radio and Television of Burundi or Radio Television National of Burundi (La Radio Télévision Nationale du Burundi (RTNB)), is the national broadcaster of Burundi.
 It currently broadcasts in Kirundi, French, Swahili (also known as Kiswahili), and English.

 History and idents

 History

-Burundi National Radio and Television began broadcasting in 1960 with the launch of Radio Burundi when the country was still a Belgian colony.
+Burundi National Radio and Television began broadcasting in 1960 with the launch of Radio Burundi when the country was still part of a Belgian colony.
 Television broadcasting only began in 1984, long after Burundi gained independence.
 The television station uses a 0.5kW transmitter in Bujumbura on UHF channel 25.
 Among its founding staff was Rwandan-born Valence Rwamukwaya, who worked for Burundi's national radio for two years, beginning in 1982.